Sacha Baumann is an art business professional living and working in Los Angeles.

 Lives and works in Los Angeles.

-2017: Masters of Arts, Art Business candidate at Claremont Graduate University, Sotheby's Institute of Art / Drucker School of Management (expected graduation 2018)
+2018: Masters of Art, Art Business candidate at Sotheby's Institute of Art / Drucker School of Management, Claremont Graduate University (expected graduation 2018).

 "Weekend Art Spree," Artillery Magazine, January 18, 2018.